yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 Then, running `bundle update` in the terminal will automatically complete the installation.

-If you're not using Bundler, you can directly install the gem by running `gem install jekyll-polyglot` in the terminal, and then add the plugin to `_config.yml` as follows:
+If you're not using Bundler, you can directly install the gem by running `gem install jekyll-polyglot` in the terminal, and then add the plugin to `_config.yml`{: .filepath} as follows:

 ```yml
 plugins: